Starry Sky Stacker

 Before importing flat frames, you’ll have to create a master flat frame.
 To do so, import all of your flat frames and Starry Sky Stacker will recognize them, and automatically prompt you to save a master flat file.

 The importing, aligning and sorting process can take some time.
 So, this will depend on how many images you have and how powerful your machine is.
 With my modest 2017 MacBook Pro, this process didn’t take long at all.
-In fact, attempting to open the same 145 TIFF files in photoshop would have been a nightmare.
+Attempting to open the same 145 TIFF files in photoshop would have been a nightmare.

 From here, it’s as simple as adjusting the quality slider until you’re happy with the results.
-Keep in mine, at this point, you are not seeing the stacked image.
-Instead you are seeing the image with the lowest quality ranking from your selected images.
-If the image displayed has star trails, you can choose to exclude it by clicking the exclude button or by simply sliding the quality slider to the left.
+Keep in mine, at this point; you do not see the stacked image.
+Instead, you see the photo with the lowest quality ranking from your selected images.
+If the image displayed has star trails, you can choose to exclude it by clicking the exclude button or by

 Happy with what you see?
 Hit composite!
 It’s that easy.
 Starry Sky Stacker will composite the images and give you the option of which stacking algorithm you want to use.
-The choices are simple; Mean, Median, Dark Median, Max and Min.
-I usually stick with Mean or Median, but feel free to try them for yourself.
+The choices are simple; Mean, Median, Dark Median, Max,

 A Starry Landscape Stacker Replacement?